Last Updated on

 Unfortunately, you’re not getting a whole lot with this guitar.
 In fact, you get nothing but the guitar.
 This may not be a bad thing since you can buy quality accessories that you can choose yourself.
 Also, it means the price of the guitar is all in the guitar – you’re buying quality, not guitar accessories.

-We’ve compiled a list of stuff you may want and that you definitely need in our “Must-Have Accessories Guide.”
+We’ve compiled a list of stuff you may want and that you definitely need in our guide to the best guitar accessories.
 But, for starters, we’ll toss a short list of essentials right here!

 - Capo (optional)